ptrkrlsrd/ptrkrlsrd/README.md

 ⚡ Fun fact: ...
 -->

 - ⚡ For backend I prefer Go, Rust and C# over most languages.
+I prefer Postgres (and its siblings) for RDB, as it is the best choice.
 As for frontend I stick with Typescript and React/Remix/NextJS or occasionally Vue/Svelte.
 - 💬  I prefer functional programming over object oriented programming.
 Constantly fighting to keep codebases well written, readable, testable and understandable.
 - 🤔 I’m currently learning: Flutter and Machine/Deep Learning
 - 📝 I use Vim/Neovim for writing most of my code